dorogoy/zipline-mcp/README.md

 - All downloads are saved inside the per-user sandbox; filenames are validated and sanitized using the same rules as `tmp_file_manager` (no path separators, no dot segments, no absolute paths).
 - The server logs download activity with sanitized paths (user portion masked) for observability; secrets (such as tokens) are never logged.
 - If you require domain allow-listing to restrict where the server can download from, consider adding a hostname whitelist at the MCP server configuration level before enabling this tool for production usage.

+**Example Prompts for Users:**

+- "Download the PDF from 'https://example.com/document.pdf' to my sandbox"
+- "Download 'https://example.com/data.csv' with a timeout of 60 seconds"
+- "Download the image from 'https://example.com/image.jpg' with a max file size of 50MB"
+- "Download the file from 'https://example.com/report.pdf' and save it to my sandbox"
+- "Can you download 'https://example.com/config.json' for me?"
+- "Download 'https://example.com/archive.zip' with a custom timeout of 45 seconds"
+- "I need to download 'https://example.com/data.json' with a max size of 10MB"

 ### list_user_files